AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/02_getting_started/index.md

 3. Type `.NET New Project` in the *Command Palette* and choose the *.NET New Project* command
 4. Next you'll be shown a list of the available .NET project templates.
 Enter `MonoGame` into the prompt to filter the project templates to only show the MonoGame ones, then choose the *MonoGame Cross-Platform Desktop Application* project template.
 5. After choosing the template, a dialog window will appear asking you to choose a location to save the project.
 6. Next you'll be prompted to enter a name for the project.
-Enter the name `MonoGameSnake`.
+Enter the name `DungeonSlime`.
 7. Finally, select the *Create Project* prompt.

 After selecting *Create Project*, a new C# project will be created based on the MonoGame template we choose and opened automatically in VSCode.